-Funding CDBG: \$37,000 Description The Boys & Girls Club Program serves low income youth residing in Allenhurst Apartments, Princeton Court Apartments, and other Eggertsville neighborhoods in target areas adjacent to the Windermere School.
+Estimate the number and type of families that will benefit from the proposed activities Approximately 120 individuals will be assisted through the education, advocacy and enforcement assistance offered by Housing Opportunities Made Equal, Inc. Location Description Town-wide Planned Activities HUD Matrix Code 21D The counselors and legal staff of Housing Opportunities Made Equal offer services to current and potential residents of the Town who feel they are victims of discrimination in housing and employment.
+The staff also provides information about landlord and tenant rights and mitigation in rental disputes if needed.
+HOME provides the enforcement of the Fair Housing Act to ensure that all persons are treated equally in their desire for affordable safe and secure housing in Amherst.
+10 Project Name Boys and Girls Club Afterschool Program Target Area Windermere-Meadow Lea Eggertsville Springville Callodine Goals Supported Community Services Needs Addressed Public Services - Youth Services A Funding CDBG: \$37,000 Description The Boys & Girls Club Program serves low income youth residing in Allenhurst Apartments, Princeton Court Apartments, and other Eggertsville neighborhoods in target areas adjacent to the Windermere School.
 It has been extended to the Amherst School District and is housed in the Eggertsville Community Center on Bailey Avenue in Eggertsville, opened in 2009.
 The after-school program provides educational, social and recreational opportunities to approximately 55 children per day, designed to support the families and enhance the children's potential to succeed in school and the community, in a safe environment for the children.
 CDBG funds will cover the cost of staff for the after-school program.
-Target Date 3/31/2019 Estimate the number and type of families that will benefit from the proposed activities Approximately 50 youth from low-mod households will be assisted at the Eggertsville Community Center after school program each day.
+Target Date 3/31/2020 Estimate the number and type of families that will benefit from the proposed activities Approximately 50 youth from low-mod households will be assisted at the Eggertsville Community Center after school program each day and the summer program.

 Location Description Eggertsville which includes Springville, Callodine, Windermere-Meadow Lea.
-Planned Activities HUD Matrix Code 05D - The After School Program provides educational, social and recreational programs for children in a safe environment.
+Planned Activities HUD Matrix Code 05D The After School Program provides educational, social and recreational programs for children in a safe environment.
 CDBG funding covers the cost of staff people for the after school activities.
-12 Project Name Village of Williamsville Meeting House Target Area Town Wide Goals Supported Historic Preservation/Elimination of Slum & Blight Needs Addressed Historic Preservation A Funding CDBG: \$31,261

-Description The Village of Williamsville is allocated 7% of Amherst's annual CDBG funding.
+11 Project Name Village of Williamsville Meeting House Target Area Town Wide Goals Supported Historic Preservation/Elimination of Slum & Blight Needs Addressed Historic Preservation A Funding CDBG: \$40,246 Description The Village of Williamsville is allocated 7% of Amherst's annual CDBG funding.
 Funding will be directed to the restoration of the stained glass windows in the Historic Village Meeting House on Main Street in the Village.
 The Village has decided to commit their CDBG allocation to this activity, to match other grants.
 Any increase or decrease in CDBG funding will be reflected in this share of CDBG funding.
-Target Date 3/31/2019 Estimate the number and type of families that will benefit from the proposed activities 5300 residents of the Village of Williamsville, and the population of residents in the Town of Amherst who live and/or work near Williamsville.
+Target Date 3/31/2020 Estimate the number and type of families that will benefit from the proposed activities 5,300 residents of the Village of Williamsville, and the population of residents in the Town of Amherst who live and/or work near Williamsville.
 Location Description The Historic Meeting House is located on Main Street near Mill in the Village of Williamsville.
-Planned Activities HUD Matrix Code 16B - The project will cover the needed roof repair and the re-glazing of the stained glass windows in the Village Meeting house in conjunction with the Village of Williamsville's New York State Historic Preservation Grant to restore Landmark status buildings.
-13 Project Name YWCA, Inc. Transitional Housing Target Area Town Wide Goals Supported Provide Assistance to At-Risk Population Needs Addressed Assist Victims of Domestic Violence A Funding CDBG: \$18,500 Description Four households in designated homes in the northwest portion of the Town will receive services including case management and transportation assistance.
-The supportive housing provides shelter for low-income domestic violence victims/battered spouses and their children (four adult females and fourteen children).
-The CDBG funds are being used to pay for bus passes and for a portion of case management salaries.
-Target Date 3/31/2019
+Planned Activities HUD Matrix Code 16B The project will cover the needed repointing of the brick of the Village Meeting house in conjunction with the Village of Williamsville's New York State Historic Preservation Grant to restore Landmark status buildings.
+12 Project Name YWCA, Inc. Transitional Housing Target Area Town Wide Goals Supported Provide Assistance to At-Risk Population Needs Addressed Assist Victims of Domestic Violence A Funding CDBG: \$20,000